naturalis/brassica-snps/results/targeted/README.md

   of any exons, i.e. they are inside introns, or 3' or 5' untranslated regions (UTRs).
 In the figure the colour scheme of the SNPs escalates from silent < synonymous < nonsynomous (i.e. a gene copy that is red may also have synonymous or silent SNPs).
-- `stop_codon` is interpreted here as whether any SNPs occur in the stop codon at all.
+- `stop_codon` is interpreted in our analysis as whether any SNPs occur in the stop codon at all.
   Whether there are better ways to do this has not been investigated as it appears to be an issue that is probably peripheral to the whole system.
-- `indels` were identified on the basis of whether the reference allele and the alternative allele differ in length.
+- `indels` were identified in our analysis on the basis of whether the reference allele and the alternative allele differ in length.
+- We have not looked at alternative splicing, because it seems like a hassle to do for very little importance.

 The SNPs that were analyzed here were those from all bulk segregant analyses filtered by G'>2.5.
 In other words, these SNPs are significant, with good coverage, and segregate between phenotyped groups.
-The interesting result here is that there are such SNPs, that are additionally non-synonymous, for FT.
+The interesting result here is that there *are* such SNPs, that are additionally non-synonymous, for FT.
 We can thus make a reasonable case that these would indeed have been implicated in bringing about the different phenotypes.